element-som/element-skills/README.md

 After installation, check which required environment variables are missing and tell me what I need to configure before using them.
 ```

-## Available Skills
+## Skills

 ### Element NFT Trader

-Trade NFTs on Element Market from OpenClaw.

 ClawHub:
 [https://clawhub.ai/element-som/element-nft-trader](https://clawhub.ai/element-som/element-nft-trader)

+Use this skill for trading actions on Element Market.

 Supports:
 - Create NFT listings